boschmotorsport/WinDarab/Instrument Panel.md

 #### Bar Display Alert Settings

-The *Bar Display* can be configured to visually alert the user based on the channel valu.
+The *Bar Display* can be configured to visually alert the user based on the channel value.<br>
 ![Bar Display Alert Settings](images/Instrument%20Panel%20-%20Bar%20Display%20Alert%20Settings.png)

 - Hysteresis: the value the channel must change in order to clear a triggered alert